 Alpacas will eat many kinds of fruits growing on trees and vines.
 Some of their favorites include watermelons, pumpkins, bananas, apples, raisins, and strawberries.
 Alpacas will stop eating when they’re full, so if they do get into your fruit trees, the damage likely wouldn’t be too bad if you catch them soon enough.

 Originally from the South American Andes, alpacas are used to the fruits and plants that grew in the vitamin and mineral-rich soil.
 They also got plenty of vitamin-D from the high-altitude sun.
 Unfortunately, most other places and plants aren’t that fertile or nutrient-rich.
-So, if eating fruit tree leaves and fruit is a large part of their current diet, you may want to consider supplementing it with other recommended alpaca food to cover the rest of their high nutrient needs.
+So, if eating fruit tree leaves and fruit is a large part of their current diet, you may want to consider supplementing it with other recommended alpaca feed to cover the rest of their high nutrient needs.

 Which Fruit Trees Are Poisonous to Alpacas?